-Temas de Marketing y Publicidad
+Temas de Mercadeo y Publicidad

 The process of innovating may be as simple or as complex as we decide to make it.

 It can be compared to the development of an APP, a platform which is supposed to connect us with an audience in which we define the paths and ways the audience will walk through in order to reach us.
 You have the decision to make such ways complicated to run across or create an easy going buy effective shortcut where customers will feel that they have been heard by making their walk a remarkable one.

 The same thing happens when running across the INNOVATION process.

 Companies have two ways to reach for customer´s satisfaction: HARD INNOVATION and SOFT INNOVATION.

 HARD INNOVATION appeals to the analytic stage of marketing.
 Few emotional facts involved here.
 Research and investigation play a key role for the Hard Innovation process.
 Consumer´s trends are shredded, analyzed and converted into new products that will run to our lab for development where outstanding features will be added.
 Just by the same time the marketing department is analyzing costs of production and settling new prices, designing labels, and creating high convincing advertising concepts that no customer will surely resist.
 They will come and give us their preference, money, top of mind and consequently a desirable market share.